kentthoresen/Firmware/README.md

 # Maslow Firmware
 ====
-This is the firmware for the Maslow CNC Router
+This is the firmware for the Maslow CNC Router modified for stepper motor support.

 ====